OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

   `token_endpoint_auth_signing_alg_values_supported` key of the provider's `oada-configuration`.
 RSA 256 (RS256 in [JSON Web Algorithms][jwa] speak) is required to be supported by all clients and providers.
+- The `iss` claim MUST be set to the client's OAuth 2.0 clientId.
 - The JWT body must include the `jti` key and MUST be equal to the access code from the OAuth 2.0 code flow.
 The secret should be considered invalid if either the `jti` key is missing or is not equal to that sessions access code.